Rules for authors

 Title page should contain:

-* The article title should be in English (the title should be informative and not exceed 10-15 words).
+* The article title should be informative and not exceed 10-15 words.

 * Surnames and initials of the authors should be in English transliteration, official anglicized names

-* Full name of the organizations where the work is performed, as well as their addresses in English transliteration, e-mail addresses of the authors, ORCID, position, scientific degree, title.
+* Full name of the organizations where the work is performed, as well as their addresses in English transliteration, e-mail addresses of the authors, ORCID, position, scientific degree.

 The abstract should be informative and conceptual, which explains a general orientation of the article and its main formulated results.
 Any references to literary sources as well as sections of the article are inadmissible in the abstract.

 The article should be divided into sections (Abstract, Nomenclature (if used), Introduction, Experimental part, Results and Discussion, Conclusion, Acknowledgments, References, Tables, List of Figures), if it is necessary into subsections and smaller structural units, having a multi-level numbering (if any subsections).
-The introduction should contain a clearly described subject of the research and short review of published works related with a declared theme.
-In reference list it is necessary to indicate current publications (for the last 5-10 years) concerning a targeted theme with links to foreign scientists.
+The introduction should contain a clearly described subject of the research and a short review of published works related to a declared theme.
+In reference list, it is necessary to indicate current publications (for the last 3-5 years) concerning a targeted theme with links to foreign scientists.

-The volume of the article should not exceed 24 printed pages (approximately 40 thous. characters one space per word), including a sheet with signatures to figures, tables and list of literature.
+The volume of the article should not exceed 15-20 printed pages (approximately 30 thous. characters one space per word), including a sheet with signatures to figures, tables, and a list of literature.
 The number of figures is not more than 12-15 (including parts, etc.).
 The text should be presented in MS Word format for Windows with common fonts (Times New Roman, Symbol).

 Do not insert the Cyrillic font (letters) into the English text.